 Our graph below shows results for over 500 Garnet gems tested by this researcher as part of an ongoing study conducted since 2010.
-This unique graph is the first and only diagram ever published that maps the chemical composition of all known gem Garnet varieties, as determined by magnetic susceptibility and refractive index.
+This unique graph is the first and only diagram ever published that maps the chemical composition of all known gem Garnet varieties as determined by magnetic susceptibility and refractive index.

 A broad sampling of Garnet color is represented on this graph, as well as many rare and unusual Garnets.
 Species and variety names are color-coded to match the color of their graph points.
-For the sake of clarity, the numerous Grossular color variety names are listed on the left side of the graph rather than at the region of their graph points.
+For the sake of clarity, the numerous Grossular color variety names are listed on the left side of the graph rather than at the site of their graph points.
 Due to overlapping graph points, not all 500 points on the graph are clearly visible.
 You can view a larger image of this graph, including gemstone photos, by clicking here.

 Graph of All Gem Garnets (over 500 Samples)

 When we do the calculation for the Malaya Garnet graph point shown above, we find that this particular gem is 58% Pyrope, 22% Spessartine and 20% Almandine.
 Readers can do this simple calculation after measuring the above lines on a computer screen with a ruler.
 Mathematics software can also be set up to perform such calculations automatically.

 A photograph of the Malaya Garnet represented by the above graph point is shown below, along with a representation of its major composition.
 Percentages of possible other minor components such as Grossular have not been calculated and are not shown in this representation.

 Percentages of the 3 major components of a Malaya Garnet

 Three Lines Intersect the Malaya Garnet Graph Point